drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Step 3: Identify the adversaries' capabilities

 In order to counter your adversaries, you'll need to understand what they're capable of and what they're not capable of.
+Rank adversaries from totally usophisticated to very advanced.
+For example, a common thief is not very sophisticated; they will likely be stopped by basic things like simply having a password and drive encryption on your device.
+A very advanced adversary like a state actor might require fully turning off your device when not in use to clear the keys from RAM and a long diceware password.

 ## Step 4: Come up with ways to mitigate the threats